Table of Contents

 Does the Joint Commission’s revised restraint definition include physical holding of children?

 Yes.
-Effective January 1, 2025, the Joint Commission eliminated the separate physical holding of a child or youth requirements and folded them into the general restraint and seclusion framework, because physical holding that restricts freedom of movement is a type of restraint.
-The revised Glossary definition also includes chemical restraint when a medication is used outside its standard treatment dosage to manage behavior.
+Effective January 1, 2025, per R3 Report Issue 44, the Joint Commission eliminated the separate physical holding of a child or youth requirements and folded them into the general restraint and seclusion framework, because physical holding that restricts freedom of movement is a type of restraint.
+The revised definition also captures chemical restraint when a medication is used outside its standard treatment or dosage to manage behavior.

 What changed under SAMHSA’s 42 CFR Part 8 final rule for OTPs?

-SAMHSA’s final rule took effect April 2, 2024 with an October 2, 2024 compliance date.
-It eliminated the one-year opioid addiction history admission requirement, raised the initial methadone dose ceiling from 30 mg to 50 mg, allowed up to seven days of take-home medication in the first two weeks of treatment, and added nurse practitioners and physician assistants to the list of practitioners who can order MOUD.
+Per SAMHSA, the rules went into effect April 2, 2024, with an October 2, 2024 compliance date.
+The final rule eliminated the one-year opioid addiction history admission requirement, raised the initial methadone dose ceiling from 30 mg to 50 mg, allowed up to 7 take-home doses in the first 14 days of treatment, and added nurse practitioners and physician assistants to the list of practitioners who can order MOUD where state scope allows.

 How quickly must an accredited BHC organization report a change in ownership to the Joint Commission?

-Within 30 days.
-The revised Accreditation Participation standard APR.01.03.01 requires notification within 30 days of any change in ownership, licensure, or key services.
-For private equity platforms doing add-on acquisitions, this reporting clock starts at closing and the obligation transfers immediately.
+Within 30 calendar days.
+Under APR.01.03.01, organizations must provide written notification within 30 days of any change in ownership, control, location, capacity, or services offered.
+For private equity platforms doing add-on acquisitions in Florida, Texas, and Arizona, the reporting clock starts at closing and the obligation transfers immediately, which is why AHS builds a CHOW notification step into every close checklist.

 References

-- R3 Report Issue 49: New and Revised Emergency Management Standards for BHC Accreditation Program (Joint Commission)
+- Joint Commission R3 Report Issue 49: New and Revised Emergency Management Standards for BHC Programs

-- Medications for the Treatment of Opioid Use Disorder, Final Rule (Federal Register, Feb 2, 2024)
+- Federal Register: Medications for the Treatment of Opioid Use Disorder (Final Rule, Feb.
+2, 2024)